Student Loan Calculator

 $1,985.10

-Federal loan options can include income-driven repayment, deferment, forbearance, and forgiveness rules not modeled here.
+Federal loan options can include income-driven repayment, deferment, forbearance, forgiveness, servicer rules, payment allocation, and rate details not modeled here.
+Use Federal Student Aid Loan Simulator or your servicer for official plan choices.

 Formula steps